Large independent sets in recursive Markov random graphs: Summary of Results

-\mythref{avgdeg} relies on the asymptotic result of the sequence $\frac{S_n}{\log n}$ in \mythref{bernoulli-main} and this result does not trivially follow from the literature.
-We know of two studies \cite{JamesLimit,LanAsymptotics} that show $S_n/n$ converges to constants under the assumption that $\P{\X_{n+1} = 1}[\X_{1},\dots,\X_{i}] = \theta_n + g_n(S_n)$ where $g_n$ is a linear function and $\theta_n$ is a constant.
+\Cref{avgdeg} relies on the asymptotic result of the sequence $\frac{S_n}{\log n}$ in \Cref{bernoulli-main} where $S_n$ is the partial sum of a non-i.i.d.
+Bernoulli sequence in which the probabilities satisfy a certain recurrence relation.
+This result does not trivially follow from the literature.
+We know of two studies \cite{JamesLimit,LanAsymptotics} that show $S_n/n$ converges to constants under the assumption that $\P{\X_{n+1} = 1}[\X_{1},\dots,\X_{n}] = \theta_n + g_n(S_n)$ where $g_n$ is a linear function and $\theta_n$ is a constant.
 Our work makes a different assumption where the conditional probability does not depend on the partial sum $S_n$.
 Furthermore, the variables we consider form a nonhomogenous Markov chain and to the best of our knowledge such a sequence has not been analysed before, although we mention that partial sums of a Bernoulli sequence with a homogenous Markov chain has been studied before \cite{edwards1960meaning,Wang1981}.
 Another powerful method to deal with a sequence of variables is martingale analysis.
 It is easy to see $\{S_n\}_{n\ge1}$ is a super-martingale because $\E{\left[S_{n+1}\,|\,Y_1,\ldots,Y_n\right]} = \E{\left[Y_{n+1}\,|\,Y_n\right]} +S_n > 0$.
 Since $\{S_n\}_{n\ge1}$ is non-decreasing, Doob's inequality collapses to Chebyshev's inequality $\P{S_n>C}\le \E{S_n}/C$.
 So it appears that a martingale technique would not improve our analysis.